 We know that building muscle requires an increase in protein and calories combined.
 And while we can continue to argue over whether or not a clean bulk or dirty bulk approach supplies these to the diet best, overall nutrition should also be factored in.

 Certain vitamins and minerals are important for supporting muscle growth.
-Nutrition is also key for recovery, reduced risk of disease, improved energy, mood, and overall wellbeing.
+Nutrition is also key for recovery, reduced risk of disease, and improved energy, mood, and overall well-being.
 So including more nutritious food options into your bulking diet could offer additional advantages.

 Lean bulking usually emphasizes more nutrient-dense, whole foods and has the potential to supply more nutrients than a dirty bulk loaded with heavily processed foods and empty calories.
 Studies suggest that vitamins A, C, and E may play a role in supporting muscle growth, and these vitamins are most commonly found in fruits and vegetables (8).
 In addition, adequate intakes of B vitamins, zinc, vitamin D, and calcium are also thought to be important, with meat and dairy being the best sources (9).

 And it's not so much the amount of food you are eating but the type of foods that matter.
 Even at higher calorie levels, nutrition deficiencies occur - a large number of people in this country are overfed and undernourished (10).
 If a majority of calories are coming from high-fat, high-sugar, or heavily processed foods, you could be missing out on a lot of essential nutrition to support your muscle-building efforts.

-There is also the health concerns of consuming a diet high in not-so-healthy ingredients, like added sugar, trans fats, saturated fat, cholesterol, sodium, etc. Higher intakes of heavily processed foods have been linked to a number of chronic diseases and increased inflammation (11,12,13,14,15,16,17).
+There are also the health concerns of consuming a diet high in not-so-healthy ingredients, like added sugar, trans fats, saturated fat, cholesterol, sodium, etc. Higher intakes of heavily processed foods have been linked to a number of chronic diseases and increased inflammation (11,12,13,14,15,16,17).
 And while these concerns may not directly affect your ability to build muscle mass, poor food choices can really add up and negatively impact your life over time.
 Clean bulks also set you up for more success on a maintenance diet following your bulk, since you are continuing to instill healthier habits.